 So what about the sunscreen on Hive?

-We choose reef-safe, mineral sunscreen.
+We choose reef-safe, non-nano zinc oxide mineral sunscreen.
 We’re committed to protecting the ocean and preventing damage to our environment.
-Right now, we’re also carrying almost entirely plastic-free sunscreen (with the exception of one, that includes a plastic cap you can send to TerraCycle).
+Right now, we’re also carrying almost entirely plastic-free sunscreen (and any plastic can be recycled through our TerraCycle program).
 This is another way to prevent damage to our ecosystems.
 At this point, it’s common knowledge that plastic is bad for the ocean (and beyond), so why not go one step further and not even bring it to the beach while you’re (safely) soaking up the sun?